Doctor of Nurse Anesthesia Practice, DNAP

 Students wishing to enter the Advanced Specialization may apply through either the Yale New Haven Hospital School of Nurse Anesthesia or the Integrated Anesthesia Associates' Nurse anesthesia Program of Hartford.

-Entry to Practice class of 2020 and 2021 had a 100% NCE pass rate.
+Entry to practice cohorts of 2020, 2021, 2022, and 2023 all had a 100% NCE pass rate.

 Beginning in 2025, all entry-level nurse anesthetists must have a doctorate in anesthesia.